ElementAstro/atom-docs/src/content/docs/en/io/async_glob.md

 ---
-title: AsyncGlob Class Documentation
+title: AsyncGlob
-description: Detailed documentation for the AsyncGlob class in the atom::io namespace, including constructors, public methods, usage examples, best practices, and advanced topics for asynchronous file and directory pattern matching.
+description: Detailed for the AsyncGlob class in the atom::io namespace, including constructors, public methods, usage examples, best practices, and advanced topics for asynchronous file and directory pattern matching.
 ---

-# AsyncGlob Class Documentation

 ## Table of Contents